GeoscienceAustralia/ptha/ptha_access/README.Rmd

 # ***NOTE: Currently the study is incomplete, and results available here may change without warning***

-We provide access to basic hazard information in easy-to-use csv and shapefile formats.
+We provide access to basic tsunami hazard information in easy-to-use csv and shapefile formats.
 This information is useful to get a high-level overview of the PTHA results.

-We also provide access to earthquake discretization, tsunami initial condition, and wave time-series for every event in our analysis.
-This information is useful for site-specific tsunami hazard studies (which need the offshore results and hazard information as 'boundary conditions' and to estimate how often hazardous events might occur).
+We also provide access to details information for every event in our analysis: earthquake discretization, tsunami initial condition, and wave time-series at a large set of points in the ocean ('hazard points').
+This information is useful for site-specific tsunami hazard studies (which use it for model 'boundary conditions' and to estimate how often hazardous tsunamis might occur).
 To access this information users will need to install a range of software which allows working with the PTHA data on the NCI THREDDS server.

 # Obtaining basic tsunami hazard information.